adamslab-ub/AdePT-ML/README.md

-# Hybrid Python Machine Learning Library (HyPyML) Documentation:
+# ADAMS Lab: Hybrid Python Machine Learning Library (HyPyML) Documentation:
 The following document describes usage of the HyPyML python library.

+## To Do:
+### Programming
+- [ ] Fix requirements
+- [ ] Add train, load and save to class attributes
+- [ ] Add ability to input custom PyTorch nn classes
+- [ ] For each module, optionally specify the order of input and output.
+Default is just serial
+### Documentation
+- [ ] Add documentation to every class allowing for the future use of sphinx.
+- [ ] Update the sample script and example documentation

 ## Installation
 Installing with the built wheel (Pre-built wheel available for Ubuntu 22.04 based distros)